 Use as a Naval signal had been the primary reason for the initial creation of an American national flag in 1777, but since there was no official star design, the appearance of our flag varied greatly.
 Reid’s primary concern centered on both consistency and ease of recognition.
-His hope was as more and more states joined the Union and more and more stars were added to the flag, that it would remain easily identified on the open seas.
-In 1818, Reid suggested to Congress that the number of stripes permanently return to 13 (reduced from 15) and that the stars be grouped into the shape of one large star.
+His hope was that as more and more states joined the Union, and more and more stars were added to the flag, that it remain easily identifiable on the open seas.
+In 1818, Reid suggested to Congress that the number of stripes return permanently to 13, (reduced from 15,) and that the stars be grouped into the shape of one large star.

-Reid’s proposal would have kept the star constellation in roughly the same format, in a pattern that could be quickly identified through a spyglass as the number of states grew.
+Reid’s proposal would have kept the star constellation in roughly the same format, in a pattern that could be quickly identified through a spyglass, as the number of states grew.
 His concept for the stripes was ultimately accepted, but his advice on the star pattern was rejected by President James Monroe, due to the increased cost of arranging the stars in what would become known as the “Great Star”, “Great Flower”, or “Great Luminary” pattern.
 Monroe probably didn’t wish to impose this cost on either the government or civilians, so he suggested a simple pattern of justified rows.
-Never-the-less, the Great Star was produced by anyone willing to make it and its rarity today, along with its beauty, has driven the desirability of American flags with this configuration.
+Never-the-less, no official design was designated, though the Great Star was produced by anyone willing to make it.
+Its rarity today, along with its beauty, has driven the desirability of American flags on which it is present.

 Mounting: The flag has been hand-stitched to 100% silk organza on every seam and throughout the star field.
 The flag was then hand-sewn to background of 100% cotton twill, black in color, which has been washed to remove excess dye.
 An acid-free agent was added to the wash to further set the dye and the fabric was heat-treated for the same purpose.
 The flag was then placed in a black-painted, hand-gilded and distressed Italian molding.
 The glazing is U.V. protective acrylic.